Healthy Chocolate Peanut Butter Balls

 - Make them nut-free.
 When I want to surprise a friend with a nut allergy, I’ll make these balls with sunflower seed butter instead.

 - Elevate the flavor.
-Add some sea salt or vanilla extract to switch up the flavor.
+Add a pinch of sea salt or a splash of vanilla extract to switch up the flavor.

 - Coat them.
 For a little extra fancy touch, I like to dust the balls in cocoa powder, shredded coconut, or finely chopped pistachios.